wbandabarragan/computational-physics-1/README.md

 - Cheating in exams, plagiarising, and copying code or solutions from other students, from previous years' solutions, and/or from Internet sources are all breaches of academic integrity.

-- Note that the above includes copying code from AI chatbots (which are not designed for physics nor programming), e.g. copying and pasting code from chatGPT infringes academic integrity.
+- The above includes copying code from AI chatbots (which are neither designed nor optimised for physics and programming), e.g. copying and pasting code from chatGPT infringes academic integrity.

 - Academic misconduct will be penalised according to our University’s regulations.